Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: ( )

 \subsection{Layer Vulnerability Index (LVI)}

-The first step of the attack is to identify the vulnerable layer index.
+The first step of \ourattack \space is to identify the vulnerable layer index.
 To develop this identifier, we leverage a particular LLM property: outlier activation.
 In LLM, activations with extreme values are referred to as outlier activations~\cite{dettmers2022gpt3, sun2024massive} that exert a significant influence on the model’s behavior.
-The outlier activation can be measured by quantifying the shift in the standard deviation of activations between the input and output of each layer: where a larger $\Delta \sigma_\ell$ indicates that the layer significantly skews the distribution of activations.
-The layer $m$ exhibiting the maximum deviation is, therefore, the most sensitive layer:
+The outlier activation can be measured by quantifying the shift in the standard deviation of activations between the input and output of each layer: where a larger $\Delta \sigma_\ell$ indicates that the layer ($m$) significantly skews the distribution of activations; thus $m$ is the most vulnerable layer.
+As shown in Figure \ref{fig:std}, the second layer exhibits the maximum deviation and therefore is the most sensitive layer:

 The intuition behind choosing outlier activation as an indicator for detecting a vulnerable layer to bit-flip is that this metric measures the deviation in activation as it passes through a given LLM layer, indicating that changes in this layer's weights can cause a larger shift in the output distribution.
 As a result, any bit-flip in this layer will cause a greater shift in output distribution from a non-corrupt LLM.
-Since our method is dataset-independent, we can utilize publicly available datasets to detect the vulnerable layer.
-Our experiments demonstrate that the identification of the vulnerable layer remains consistent, regardless of the dataset being used to compute the LVI, thereby serving our data-independent goal.
+Since our method is dataset-independent, we can utilize any publicly available datasets to detect the vulnerable layer.
+Our experiments demonstrate that the identification of the vulnerable layer remains consistent, regardless of the dataset used to compute the LVI, thereby serving our data-independent goal.